he City Watch

 The Watch is

-and defense force for Phlan.
+for Phlan.
 Its makeup is as diverse as the population of the

 city, and the quality and professionalism of their members is also very varied.